osisoft/Edge-Data-Store-Docs/content/egress/prepare-egress-destinations.md

 To prepare a PI Server to receive OMF messages from EDS, a PI Web API OMF endpoint must be available.

-To create an OMF connection to PI Server, follow these steps:
+To create an OMF connection to PI Server:

 1. Install PI Web API and enable the **OSIsoft Message Format (OMF) Services** feature.